DamOConnor/gias/labs/lab01/lab01.md

 6. Right-click the zip file and click **Extract all...**
 Extract the files to a folder and then inspect it.

+> [!TIP]
+> Copy the path of the folder onto your clipboard as you will need it later.

+## Exercise 1.1
+Spend some time analysing the folder and folder contents.

 ## Questions
 - How many files have been downloaded?